ppy/osu-wiki/news/2021/2021-03-31-new-featured-artist-xanthochroid.md

 ### Of Strength and the Lust for Power

-Check out [this map](https://osu.ppy.sh/beatmapsets/1069086) mapped by [ItsWinter](https://osu.ppy.sh/users/6381153), who seems to really like this band.
+Check out [this map](https://osu.ppy.sh/beatmapsets/1069086) mapped by ::ItsWinter::{ user-id=6381153 }, who seems to really like this band.

 <audio controls>
     <source src="https://assets.ppy.sh/artists/152/Of%20Erthe%20and%20Axen%20Act%20II/Xanthochroid%20-%20Of%20Strength%20and%20the%20Lust%20for%20Power.mp3" type="audio/mpeg">